You might think any ironing board will do. There are actually more than a few differences between the different brands (including the price!).

 So what makes this "Deluxe"?

 Well, there's a triple layer of heat resistant materials - foam, felt and cotton fabric.
-It's designed to let your clothes drape over the board and not
+It's designed to let your clothes drape over the board and not get creases from sticking to the cover.

 In truth though, it's all the little "extras" that make this particular design functional rather than just looking a bit different.